geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 The map configuration stores the information related to the visualization mode 2D or 3D after saving a map.
 This update include also following changes:

-- `maptype` configuration inside the initialState of localConfig needs to be removed in favor of the global mapType configuration
+- `maptype` configuration inside the initialState of localConfig needs to be removed in favor of the global mapType configuration.
+The global mapType configuration is only needed for project with custom map library settings.

 ```diff
 {